rkitover/windows-dev-guide/README.md

 devenv /debugexe file.exe arg1 arg2 ...
 ```

 .
-The tool `make` is a native port of GNU Make from Chocolatey.
+The tool `make` is a native port of GNU Make from scoop.
 It
 will generally not run regular Linux Makefiles because it expects
 `cmd.exe` shell commands.
 However, it is possible to write Makefiles
 that work in both environments if the commands are the same, for